enewcombe30/enewcombe30/README.md

 # Hi 👋 I'm Elijah

-## Junior Frontend Developer
+## Frontend Developer

 ## About me

 Back in 2021 I decided to leave a successful career in hospitality and jump head first into the world of code!
 I completed a bootcamp with [The Learning People](https://www.learningpeople.com/uk/) focused on HTML, CSS and JavaScript and gained an MTA qualification in C# Fundamentals.
-I then gained a years experience working as a Junior Developer for a start-up company building Automation Software designed to provide Ad agencies IFTTT functionality when managing Amazon Sellers and Brands.
+I then gained a years experience working as a Frontend Developer for a start-up company building Automation Software designed to provide Ad agencies IFTTT functionality when managing Amazon Sellers and Brands.
 Building and maintaining frontend code and Designing, building and maintaining unit and end-to-end tests.

 - 🏡 I'm based in Cambridge, UK
 - 🌐 Check out my [Portfolio](https://enewcombe30.github.io/portfolio-2023/)